mediaforensics/medifor/README.md

 ## Developing an Analytic in Python

 #### Overview
-For the v1 medifor library (used for the DARPA MediFor program), four media forensic tasks are supported.
-These tasks are:
+For the v1 medifor library (used for the DARPA MediFor program), the primary media forensic tasks supported are:
- * Image Manipulation Detection and Localization: The analytic receives an image and provides an indicator score on the interval [0,1], with higher scores indicating that the image is more likely top have been manipulated.
+ - Image Manipulation Detection and Localization: The analytic receives an image and provides an indicator score on the interval [0,1], with higher scores indicating that the image is more likely top have been manipulated.
 Analytics may also provide a grayscale mask of the image where pixel values closer to 0 represent regions that were more likely to have been manipulated, and pixel values closer to 255 represent regions which were less likely to have been manipulated.

- * Image Splice Detection and Localization: The Analytic receives a probe image and a donor image and provides an indicator score on the interval [0,1] which indicates how likely it is that the donor image was spliced into the probe image, and may provide a mask (as in the image manipulation detection task) indicating which regions of the probe image are likely to have come from the donor.
-[Note:
- This task will likely be removed for v2]
- * Video Detection and Localization: The analytic receives a video and provides an indicator score (same as in the image manipulation detection task).
+ - Video Detection and Localization: The analytic receives a video and provides an indicator score (same as in the image manipulation detection task).
 The analytic may also attempt to localize detected manipulations either temporally (which frames were manipulated), spatially (where in the frames do the manipulations take place), or both.
- * Image Camera Verification: Where an analytic receives an image and an HP camera device ID and must provide a score indicating how likely the probe image is to have come from that camera.
-[Note: This task will likely be removed for v2]

 The medifor library provides a gRPC wrapper which provides an endpoint for each of these media forensic tasks, and allows analytic developers to register a function to one or more of these endpoints.
 The following sections will provide a